aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 - **Gross conversion**: *number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button.* (dmin= 0.01)

 If the trial screener works as expected, fewer visitors will enroll in the free trial because some of them will prefer to stick with the free course material.
-And as the number of unique cookies to click the "start free trial" button should not significantly change, this metric should be lower for the experiment group than for the control group.
+And as the number of unique cookies to click the "start free trial" button should not significantly change; this metric should be lower for the experiment group than for the control group.

 - **Net conversion**: *number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button.* (dmin= 0.0075)

-On of the goal of this experiment is to show that, even with the trial screener, the number of students that stay enrolled after the 14-day boundary stays roughly the same.
+One of the goal of this experiment is to show that, even with the trial screener, the number of students that stay enrolled after the 14-day boundary stays roughly the same.
 To validate this assumption, this metric should not change significantly.

 Another solution could have been to have also chosen the retention metric, but as its probability is close to 50%, it would lead to a very high number of page views to spot significant changes.